Sacramento Nursing Home Abuse Lawyer

 Is There a Time Frame to File a Nursing Home Abuse Case?

-Generally, lawsuits involving nursing home abuse must be filed within two years of the resident’s injuries taking place or their death due to the injuries.
+Generally, lawsuits involving nursing home abuse must be filed within two years of the resident’s injuries taking place or their wrongful death due to the injuries.
 There are some exceptions to this statute of limitations.
-For example, the period may be lengthened if the resident is legally incompetent and was unable to report the abuse.
+For example, the period may be lengthened if the nursing home resident is legally incompetent and was unable to report the abuse.

 What Questions Should I ask a Nursing Home Abuse Attorney?